- About Our Department

 Dr. Daniel Reardon

-ASSISTANT PROFESSOR, DIRECTOR OF COMPOSITION , AND ENGLISH TEACHER EDUCATION PROGRAM ADVISOR.
+ASSOCIATE PROFESSOR, DIRECTOR OF COMPOSITION , AND ENGLISH TEACHER EDUCATION PROGRAM ADVISOR

 Research Interests: Composition Pedagogy, Writing Program Administration, Popular Culture, Science Fiction and Fantasy Literature, and Game Studies.